 Sturtevant Falls is one of the finest waterfalls in Angeles National Forest.
-The 3.25-mile hike from Chantry Flats to the falls follows a pristine creek past resort era cabins.
-This is one of the most popular hike in the San Gabriel Mountains, and with good reason.
+The 3.25-mile hike from Chantry Flats to Sturtevant Falls follows a pristine creek past resort era cabins.
+This is among the most popular hikes in the San Gabriel Mountains, and with good reason.

-To get to the waterfall, start from Chantry Flats and head down the paved road toward Roberts Camp, a quaint collection of quiet cabins surrounded by ivy-covered oaks and bays.
+To get to Sturtevant Falls, start from Chantry Flats and head down the paved road toward Roberts Camp, a quaint collection of quiet cabins surrounded by ivy-covered oaks and bays.
 This turn-of-the-century resort camp definitely isn’t abandoned, but you probably won’t see any of its residents.

-There is 0.6 miles of steep pavement at the start of this hike as you descend to Roberts Camp.
-If you feel like you walk on too much pavement in Los Angeles as it is, there is an alternate route down to Roberts Camp.
-Near the top of the road, you will pass a junction with First Water Trail on the right.
+Variation: If you feel like you walk on too much pavement in Los Angeles as it is, you can take an alternate route down to Roberts Camp.
+Near the top, the road passes a junction with First Water Trail on the right.
 This dirt trail winds down the mountain and ends in Roberts Camp a little farther down Santa Anita Canyon.
-At the bottom of this trail, if you turned down Santa Anita Canyon, you would reach Hermit Falls, but if you head up the canyon, you can follow the creek past Roberts Camp cabins to reach to the main trail.
+At the bottom of this trail, if you turned down the canyon, you would reach Hermit Falls, but if you head up the canyon, you can follow the creek past Roberts Camp cabins to join to the main trail.
 This route is one mile long, as opposed to the 0.6 miles down the paved road.